yclas/documentation/multilingual-classifieds.md

 <br>
 Hope this helps you ;) feel free to post a comment below and share any thoughts or ideas you might have.

-Regards from Chema and Open Classifieds team
+Regards from Chema and Yclas team

 ## Add Google Translate to your website